 The breakdown in space usage, accessed by choosing "Manage Space" from the main Backup and Restore window, is just about my favorite aspect of Windows-based backups.
 Unless you bought an external hard drive for the sole purpose of clean, conservative backups, you probably use it for all kinds of other stuff as well—downloads, media sharing/streaming, file transfers, and the like.
 Windows 7's backup gives you access to your previous system image files for deletion, shows exactly how much space is used by each of its backup components, and, knowing that it's only going to copy the new bits of files after a first backup, a pretty decent picture of what space you'll need to keep open for it:

 None of this is to say that Windows' baked-in backup center is a substitute for a smart, powerful backup utility, of course.
 But for the relatives you're obliged to provide tech support for, and anyone who really just has their standard folders and not much else, it's a workable solution.
-For those looking for something with a bit more juice and extensibility, check out our readers' picks for the five best Windows backup tools and file syncing tools.
+For those looking for something with a bit more juice and extensibility, check out our readers' picks for the

 What do you wish the built-in backup system in Windows 7, or farther ahead, could do on its own?
 Have you been getting by with Backup and Restore in Vista just fine?
 Tell us about it in the comments.